kian2attari/kian2attari.github.io/_posts/2020-05-28-final-project.md

 I can slim this down even further by getting rid of the breadboard and connecting the Huzzah directly to the joystick.

-And here's the final code for the 7 button bluetooth configuration from my library!
+And here's the final code for the 7 button bluetooth configuration!

 ```c
 #include <BleGamepad.h>